xq141839/De-LightSAM/README.md

-# De-LightSAM: Modality-Decoupled Lightweight SAM for Generalizable Medical Segmentation
+# TCSVT 2025 | De-LightSAM: Modality-Decoupled Lightweight SAM for Generalizable Medical Segmentation

 :pushpin: This is an official PyTorch implementation of **De-LightSAM: Modality-Decoupled Lightweight SAM for Generalizable Medical Segmentation**